Built Environment & Infrastructure Risk Management

 On December 4, 2024, the murder of UnitedHealthcare’s CEO, Brian Thompson, marked a turning point for corporate America.
-Beyond the tragedy, it exposed how vulnerable even less visible leaders are – even those who aren’t household names – and how unprepared many organizations are to protect them.
+Beyond the tragedy, it exposed how vulnerable executives are - even those who aren’t household names - and how unprepared many organizations are to protect them.
 Thompson’s murder wasn’t random.
 He wasn’t in the wrong place at the wrong time.
 It was a planned assassination intended to send a message.

-As news spread across screens and social feeds, Control Risks drew on 50 years of experience in critical incident response to help our clients across industries stabilize and reassess their duty of care.
+Across industries, as our clients absorbed the news that spread across screens and social feeds, Control Risks drew on 50 years of experience in critical incident response to help our clients stabilize and reassess their duty of care.
 From emerging businesses to Fortune 500 companies, leadership teams recalibrated, asking the same urgent questions: Are we safe?
-What do we do now?
+And then, for companies with no capabilities in place: where do we start?
+For companies with capabilities in place: how do we know if we have enough?

-The calls and emails were nonstop.
+The calls and emails were nonstop, highlighting the urgency that our clients felt.
 Working around the clock, our immediate focus was on reassurance and guiding clients toward practical, actionable next steps: gaining a clear picture of individual executives’ risk profiles, including their digital and physical exposure; coaching on their digital hygiene and presence; reviewing event security and travel plans; and reinforcing personal protection.
 But those were only the first layers of response.

 As the dust settled, one thing became clear: executive risk is not a niche security issue; it’s a governance priority that is not well understood.
-The exposure of a single leader can cascade into reputational, operational and financial risk for an entire organization.
+The consequences of a viable threat to a single leader can cascade into reputational, operational and financial risk for an entire organization.
 Executive security sits at the center of responsible governance and enterprise resilience.
 It’s no longer optional: it’s a board-level imperative.
 Ignoring these risks is a strategic leadership failure – one with consequences.

-Today’s executives live in an age of exposure.
-Social media has turned them into public figures, with their movements, opinions and personal routines visible to anyone.
+Today’s executives live in an age of public exposure, where social media turns them into public figures whose movements, opinions and personal routines are visible to anyone.
 Those intent on causing harm no longer need specialist skills or insider access; they have unprecedented visibility and reach.
-The same platforms that elevate executive profiles also amplify their vulnerability, turning leaders into potential targets, whether because of their own public identities or their identification with their organizations.
+The same platforms that elevate an executive’s presence and brand often provide sensitive information that could turn that executive into a target.

 In a climate of political polarization, economic uncertainty and online echo chambers that reinforce grievances combined with misinformation, the risk equation becomes a volatile mix.
 Within the noise on social media, signals of intent emerge, grievances harden into convictions and ill-informed beliefs can quickly escalate into violent action.